cyberatlas/K8sCheckmate/thingsWeveDone.md

 - Sean (30 Jan) [3 hours] - Researched the different python testing frameworks, and decided on which one best fits our needs and use cases
 - Daniel (9 Feb) [3 hours] - Studying and comparing online examples of helm charts to better comprehend what this project would be handling.
 - John (27 Jan) [4 hours] - Was looking into a solution that Jacob found that would parse helm charts with GO with having a generic type.
 I found that this solution would put the helm chart into a JSON file of strings.
 Worked with this route a little and realized it work, but forcing the code to work because of GO's limitations was causing some issues.
 Communicated with the team though and we decided that Python would be the better/easier option.
-- John (12 Jan) [2 hours] - Looked at some examples of security checking policies online to get a better understanding on what a typical security protocol follows.
+- John (12 Feb) [2 hours] - Looked at some examples of security checking policies online to get a better understanding on what a typical security protocol follows.
 Talked to Stevenson about whether or not to use online examples or security policies from Workiva's Helm charts.
-- John (13 Jan) [5 hours] - Made some tests for checking the security policy based off the research I did.
+- John (13 Feb) [5 hours] - Made some tests for checking the security policy based off the research I did.
 - Sean (6 Feb) [3 hours] - Began setting up PyUnit test framework in our project allowing for automated testing of logic files.
 Additionally, began structuring tests for parsing data and storing it correctly